Big-Bytez/cse110-fa21-group19/admin/team.md

 Hi!
 My name is Elizaveta but I got by Liza! ( much shorter!)
 I am a 3rd year Math-CS major at UCSD.
 I spend a lot of my free time sailing, reading and missing my dog!
 Check out my [GitHub](https://github.com/limpa105) for more!

+**Huang Yu**

+Hi!
+My name is Huang Yu but it is better to call me Klein the K of Calvin Klein.
+I am a senior Math-CS major at UCSD.
+I really like snow-boarding and I play leagae for most of my free time.
+Check out my [GitHub](https://github.com/KKlein99) for more!